davidejones/hugo-hn/README.md

 ### Running

-Download the hugo binary, you can get it from the releases page on this repo https://github.com/gohugoio/hugo Once you have it follow these steps to run the site locally
+Download the hugo extended binary at version 0.82 or higher.
+You can get it from the releases page on this repo https://github.com/gohugoio/hugo
+Once you have it follow these steps to run the site locally

 ```